 39. Mystery Box

-Tactile exploration is a key part of development at a young age and this mystery box is the perfect way to explore that sense.
-Add anything from fruit to toys, utensils, or foam letters to keep them guessing.
+Tactile exploration is a key part of your preschoolers’ development and this mystery box activity is one of the best ways to explore that sense.
+Start by adding anything from toys to fruit, utensils, or foam letters to a box before encouraging your pupils to feel the objects without looking and guess what hidden items lay inside.

 Learn More: Kids Art n Craft